theewari/theewari.github.io/_posts/2020-06-27-Linux-permission-.md

 `sudo`

-In the Linux, administrative user is called root. root own the system.
-Some programs need root permission.
+In Linux, the administrative user is called root.
+The root user owns the system.
+Some programs need root user permission.
 In that time we need to do `sudo` command.

 root is the super user.
 That `sudo` command meaning is “do as super user.”

 When you run `sudo` command it will ask for your password.
 After you giving your password it can be use fifteen minutes.

 ```
-morty@c137:~$ sudo ls /home
+morty@c137:~$ sudo ls /root
 [sudo] password for morty:
 morty  rick
 ```